kematzy/stormpath-ruby-samples/sinatra-omniauth/README.md

 ## Quickstart Guide

 1. If you have not already done so, register as a developer on [Stormpath][stormpath] and set up your API credentials and resources:

-    1. Create a [Stormpath][stormpath] developer account and [create your API Keys][create-api-keys] downloading the
-        <code>apiKey.properties</code> file into a <code>.stormpath</code>
-        folder under your local home directory.
+    1. Create a [Stormpath][stormpath] developer account and [create your API Keys][create-api-keys] downloading the <code>apiKey.properties</code> file into a <code>.stormpath</code> folder under your local home directory.

-    1. Through the [Stormpath Admin UI][stormpath-admin-login], create yourself an [Application Resource][concepts].
+    2. Through the [Stormpath Admin UI][stormpath-admin-login], create yourself an [Application Resource][concepts].
 Ensure that this is a new application and not the default administrator one that is created when you create your Stormpath account.

     On the Create New Application screen, make sure the "Create a new directory  with this application" box is checked.
-This will provision a [Directory Resource][concepts] along with your new Application Resource and link the Directory to the Application as a [Login Source][concepts].
+This will provision a [Directory Resource][concepts] along with your new Application Resource and link the Directory to the Application as an [Account Store][concepts].
 This will allow users associated with that Directory Resource to authenticate and have access to that Application Resource.

     It is important to note that although your developer account (step 1) comes with a built-in Application Resource (called "Stormpath") - you will still need to provision a separate Application Resource.

-    1. Take note of the _REST URL_ of the Application you just created.
+    3. Take note of the _REST URL_ of the Application you just created.
 Your web application will communicate with the Stormpath API in the context of this one Application Resource (operations such as: user-creation, authentication, etc.)

 2. Set ENV variables as follows (perhaps in ~/.bashrc):